microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-post.md

 ## Request body

 In the request body, supply a JSON representation of a [team](../resources/team.md) object.
-Optionally, specify a value for the **firstChannelName** parameter to name the first channel that is created.
-The default value of the first channel is 'General'.
+Optionally, specify a value for the **firstChannelName** property to name the first channel that is created.
+The default value of the first channel is `General`.

 ## Response